-Cultivation of spelt dates back to 7.000 BC.
-Spelt was really popular among Assyrians, Egyptians and other ancient civilizations of Middle East and North Africa.
-Spelt is still spread a spontaneous species in Palestine, where is probably originating.
+Spelt plantations date back to 7.000 BC.
+It was really popular among Assyrians, Egyptians, and other ancient civilizations of the Middle East and North Africa.
+The place of origin of the emmer is probably Palestine where it grows spontaneously.

-Probably nomadic pastoralist exported spelt in all the regions then known.
-In the Bible it is known with the jewish name of Arisab.
-Spelt is known in Lebanon, Libya and almost everywhere in the Middle East, althought with different names, Taboulè, Salf, Kibbè.
+Probably nomadic pastoralists exported spelt in all the regions then known.
+In the Bible, it takes the Jewish name of Arisab.
+You find Spelt also in Lebanon, Libya, and almost everywhere in the Middle East, although with different names such as Taboulè, Salf, Kibbè.

 Spelt Soup of Garfagnana, an ancient and healthy food